Skip to Content

 Meetings

-All Council meetings are open to the public and available via webcast, with the exception of “Closed to Public” meetings.
+All Council meetings are open to the public.
+The public may attend in-person or watch the live webcast, with the exception of “Closed to Public” meetings.

 Learn more about speaking before Council.